 Do Digital Billboards Distract Drivers?

 Some have worried that digital billboards might be more distracting for drivers due to their brightness and animation.
 However, a study conducted by the Federal Highway Administration (FHWA) and the Department of Transportation (DOT) found that,

 “On average, the drivers in this study devoted between 73 and 85 percent of their visual attention to the road ahead for both [Commercial Electronic Variable Message Signs] and standard billboards… This range is consistent with earlier field research studies.
 In the present study, the presence of CEVMS did not appear to be related to a decrease in looking toward the road ahead.”

-A geo-fence is a virtual boundary that uses software to trigger a response when a mobile device enters or leaves.
 For example, if a department store puts up a smart billboard on a crowded street corner they can set up a geo-fence around it.
 If someone with the store’s app enters the boundary, it’ll trigger a response sending a text to alert the person to a sale the store is having.